MALCOLM FRAGER COLLECTION

 Series 4: Correspondence

 The correspondence covers Frager’s professional, personal, and research activities and contacts.
 Frager did not organize his correspondence.
-It has been drawn together and arranged alphabetically by name of correspondent.
+It has been drawn together and arranged alphabetically by the correspondent’s surname or the name of the organization.

 Series 5: Competitions